 |When it’s best||If you frequently access your Part A and B benefits, want your out-of-pocket expenses covered, and want to choose your providers.||If you want all of your health and drug coverage through one plan, want extra benefits, and are willing to follow your plan’s rules and network restrictions.|

-Every standardized type of Medigap plan is offered in Georgia, but Plans F and G offer the most comprehensive coverage and are the most popular.
+Every standardized type of Medigap plan is offered in Washington, but Plans F and G offer the most comprehensive coverage and are the most popular.
 Plans F and G also come in a high-deductible version.
-Here are some highlights and difference among some of the plans:
+Here are some highlights and differences among some of the plans.